10th December, 2025

-But when you're away, things can go wrong on site.
-Construction site break-ins are not uncommon, and bad weather can damage fencing and temporary or partially completed structures.
-Preparing for your Christmas shutdown can help make sure that you don't have any unwanted interruptions on Christmas day, or any nasty surprises waiting for you when you come back in the new year.
+Preparing for your Christmas shutdown can help make sure that you don't have any unwanted interruptions on Christmas day, or any nasty surprises waiting for you when you return to work in the new year.

-21% of incidents sites were simply left unsecured, or were protected only by a fence that was easily scaled by intruders.
+In a further 21% of incidents sites were simply left unsecured, or were protected only by a fence that was easily scaled by intruders.

 Here's a quick list of checks to make before you break up for Christmas:

 Christmas is generally the longest period of closure for most construction sites.
-So site security needs to be a top consideration to prevent any unwanted visitors or problems while you're off-site.
+So construction site security needs to be a top consideration to prevent any unwanted visitors or problems while you're off-site.

 You have a legal duty to secure your construction site, and prevent unauthorised access.
 As an occupier, and under the CDM regulations.
-It might sound obvious, but making sure your site fencing is strong and intact, signage displayed, and entrance points locked is a must.
+It might sound obvious, but making sure your site fencing is strong and intact, health and safety signage is displayed, and entrance points are locked, is a must.
 It's the basics, but can sometimes be overlooked.
-So walk the perimeter, and check for any weaknesses, signs of damage, or areas of poor security.

 For more security advice, read 20 tips for better construction site security.

 When leaving your site unattended for long periods, you should think about extra steps needed to keep it safe and secure.
-Every site is different and will have it's own security risks.
-For example, sites in city centres, or within occupied premises, might be at an increased risk compared to sites in low-risk rural areas for problems such as trespass, theft or arson.

 - It shall be the duty of every employer to conduct his undertaking in such a way as to ensure, so far as is reasonably practicable, that persons not in his employment who may be affected thereby are not thereby exposed to risks to their health or safety.

-If you are in a high-risk location, consider patrols and CCTV as a deterrent and also so any problems can be caught early.
-To reduce the risk of theft make sure you remove any highly valuable items from the site or at least remove them from view.
+To reduce the risk of theft, make sure you remove any highly valuable items from the site or at least remove them from view.
 Lock vehicles and plant within a secure site compound if possible, and lock up tools and equipment within a secure storage area.

 During periods of shutdown, your site could become a target for arson.
 Following good practices like locating skips away from the site perimeter and away from buildings can help to reduce the risks.
 Removing rubbish and waste materials before the shutdown can also remove temptation from someone looking for an easy target.